Level 1 Charger: Is level 1 charging bad for the battery?

 A level 1 charger can charge an electric vehicle’s battery by converting the alternating current (AC) from a typical home socket into direct current (DC).
 To do this, a tiny charging device, or “brick,” is used, which is often included in the cable itself.

-Level 1 charger supplies alternating current to EV’s onboard charger; it’s converted to direct current and then used to charge the EV battery.
+Level 1 charger supplies alternating current to the EV’s onboard charger; it’s converted to direct current and then used to charge the EV battery.
 Charging time may vary depending on battery size and some other factors.
 However, Level 1 takes 18 hours to charge an EV battery fully.

 What are the Benefits of a Level 1 Charger?